Ayehu/custom-activities/Micro Focus SMAX/README.md

 <h1>Micro Focus SMAX (Service Management Automation X)</h1>
 These activities are designed to be used with <a href="https://www.microfocus.com/en-us/products/service-management-automation-suite/overview">Micro Focus SMAX</a> (Service Management Automation X).
 <br><br>
-Authentication is done via username/password combination, which is used to retrieve an API token upon each separate activity execution.
+Authentication is done via username/password combination, which is used to automatically retrieve an API token upon each separate activity execution.
 <br><br>
 The various API endpoints used by these activities are:
 <br>